dsa0x/sicher/Readme.md

 }
 ```

-The `LoadEnv` function will load the credentials from the encrypted file `environment.enc` and decrypt it with the key file `environment.key`, and unmarshal the result into the given config object.
-The object can be of type `struct` or `map[string]string`
+The `LoadEnv` function will load the credentials from the encrypted file `{environment.enc}`, decrypt it with the key file `{environment.key}`, and then unmarshal the result into the given config object.
+The example above uses a `struct`, but the object can be of type `struct` or `map[string]string`.

-An example of the temporary env file:
+All env files should be in the format like the example below:

 ```
 PORT=8080